Ethan-Arrowood/undici-fetch/README.md

 * `number`

-A property representing the status code of the response instance.
+A property representing the status code of the response.

 #### `Response.statusText`